Distraction-Free. Gospel-Focused. Fun-Packed.

 Kris Billiter

-Kris is Senior Pastor at Eastpoint Community Church, part-time Disney travel agent, and the Chaplain for the Jeffersontown Fire Department.
-He has been married to Angie for 15 years and has a 11-year-old daughter and 8-year-old son.
+Kris is Senior Pastor at Eastpoint Community Church, a part-time travel agent, and the Chaplain for the Jeffersontown Fire Department.
+He has been married to Angie for 20 years and has a 16-year-old daughter and a 13-year-old son.
 He graduated from WKU in 2002 and holds a Masters of Divinity from Southern Seminary and a DMin from Beeson Divinity School.
-Kris has been apart of the Crossings family for many years.
-As a former staffer, he is one of our premiere camp speakers.
+Kris has been a part of the Crossings family for many years.
+As a former staffer, Kris is thrilled to still be involved with Crossings 20 years later.

 Location: Jonathan Creek